wpearman1996/MARES_database_pipeline/README.md

 At this point we want to format it for a kraken database.
 For this to work the header for each fasta needs to be `kraken:taxid|{taxid}`.
 Here we format the fasta to have this structure and then provide instructions on how to build the database.

 ### 5b : Prepare to MEGAN
 In this step, we built a local database from our custom reference database and blast it against your metabarcoding sample file.

+The fasta file containing your sample file (query.fasta) should be added to the custom_metabarcoding_database folder.
+And modify the Blast parameters as you prefer in line 17.

 The output is a .txt file in the MEGAN_db folder that can be imported into MEGAN (Husson et al. 2007) for taxonomic assignment.

 # Database Comparison